MKrabs/Blog/docs/ASE_is_fun/structure.md

 ## Definition of the entities, repositories and services

+Currently (commit hash
-Currently, all of our entities, repositories, and services are defined in the `models.py` file.
+[#`5f0837`](https://github.com/MKrabs/Blog/tree/5f0837dd26a84c0e7e2687a66cbd54fd4254c209)), all of our entities, repositories, and services are defined in the `models.py` file.
 This is not ideal, as it makes it difficult to identify the domain model and understand the relationships between the different entities.
 To show you one example, we will look at how our users profile have been structured inside the `models.py` file: